AAhmed-SD/Auto-scheduler-and-content-creator/docs/setup_checklist.md

 ## Notes
 - Database schema and core infrastructure completed on [Current Date]
 - All security policies and monitoring systems in place
+- CI pipeline is configured and working
+- CD pipeline is configured and ready for deployment
 - Ready for external services integration
 - Backup and caching systems configured, pending connection to external services